What is a dacryocystorhinostomy?

 - The scar on the side of the nose becomes prominent: it is usual for the scar to become pink and slightly lumpy in the first 6 to 8 weeks after an external DCR.
 Over the following 2 months the scar softens and becomes much less noticeable.

 - Air can blow onto the eye if you blow your nose: This occurs in some patients and indicates the DCR has been effective.
 The air is passing up the new tear passage and onto the eye.
 It does not harm the eye at all.

 - Sinus problems: blockage or infection occur very rarely.

 - Temporary weakness of eye closure: this occurs occasionally after external DCR.

 Follow up care

-After discharge from hospital, you will usually be seen again in the outpatient clinic after about a week, and then again some weeks later to remove the tear duct tubing.
+After discharge from hospital, you will usually be seen again in the specialist clinics after about a week, and then again some weeks later to remove the tear duct tubing.

 During the first week or two, you will be asked to apply ointment to the wound on the side of the nose.
 Pain is usually mild after DCR surgery and strong pain killers are very rarely needed.
-The area of the surgery is usually bruised and swollen for 1 to 2 weeks only.
+The area of the surgery is usually bruised and swollen for 2 to 3 weeks.